BiLO: Bilevel Local Operator Learning for PDE Inverse Problems: Method

-\textbf{Neural Operator (NO)} Neural operators can serve as surrogate models for PDE solution operators, and can be used in algorithms that require solving the forward PDE multiple times, such as Bayesian inference or derivative-free optimization \cite{kaltenbachSemisupervisedInvertibleNeural2023,luMultifidelityDeepNeural2022}, or gradient-based optimization algorithms \cite{zhouAIaidedGeometricDesign2024,luMultifidelityDeepNeural2022,yangRapidSeismicWaveform2023}.
+\textbf{Neural Operators} can serve as surrogate models for PDE solution operators, and can be used in algorithms that require solving the forward PDE multiple times, such as Bayesian inference, derivative-free optimization \cite{kaltenbachSemisupervisedInvertibleNeural2023,luMultifidelityDeepNeural2022}, and gradient-based optimization algorithms \cite{zhouAIaidedGeometricDesign2024,luMultifidelityDeepNeural2022,yangRapidSeismicWaveform2023}.
 However, if the objective is to estimate parameters from limited data, the considerable initial cost for data generation and network training might seem excessive.
-The accuracy of specific PDE solutions depends on the accuracy of the neural operator, and which may decrease if the true PDE parameters fall outside the training data's distribution \cite{dehoopCostAccuracyTradeOffOperator2022}.
+The accuracy of specific PDE solutions depends on the accuracy of the neural operator, which may decrease if the true PDE parameters fall outside the training data's distribution \cite{dehoopCostAccuracyTradeOffOperator2022}.
+This issue can be mitigated by instance-wise fine-tuning using the residual loss \cite{liPhysicsInformedNeuralOperator2024,wangLearningSolutionOperator2021}, though it introduces an additional trade-off: fine-tuning for one parameter set could reduce the operator's overall accuracy for other parameters and an ``anchor loss'' is thus required to maintain generalization \cite{liPhysicsInformedNeuralOperator2024}.
 Thus, in the context of finding the best estimate of the parameters given the data in a PDE-constrained optimization framework, we mainly compare BiLO with PINNs.

-\textbf{PINN} Within the PINN framework, the solution of the PDE is represented by a deep neural network $u(\bx; \wnn)$, where $\wnn$ denotes all the trainable weights of the neural network \cite{karniadakisPhysicsinformedMachineLearning2021,raissiPhysicsinformedNeuralNetworks2019,luDeepXDEDeepLearning2021}.
-Notice that the PDE parameters $\Theta$ are not part of the network input.
-Therefore the data loss does not depend on the PDE parameters $\Theta$ directly, and we write the data loss as $\ldat(\wnn)$.
+Within the \textbf{PINN} framework, the solution of the PDE is represented by a deep neural network $u(\bx; \wnn)$ \cite{karniadakisPhysicsinformedMachineLearning2021,raissiPhysicsinformedNeuralNetworks2019,luDeepXDEDeepLearning2021}.
+Notice that the PDE parameters $\theta$ are not input to the neural network.
+Therefore, the data loss does not depend on the PDE parameters $\theta$ directly, and we write the data loss as $\ldatpinn$.